suhlig/bosh-rsync-blobs/README.markdown

     $BLOB_HOST:$PROJECT/.blobs/ \
     .blobs/
   ```

+## Candidate Implementations

 * Write it as a bosh cli plugin ([Dr. Nic](https://github.com/drnic) has a few examples)

+  This would allow us to write `bosh rsync blobs` instead of `bosh-rsync-blobs`.

 * Might as well be a BASH script (has to be on the `$PATH`)
 * May be a wrapper around bosh that captures `sync blobs` (like [hub](https://github.com/github/hub) does)